hoodscott/cairds/README.md

 Example chat app adapted from socket.io example chat app.

 ## game
-//todo - Text based card game.
+The skeleton of a text based card game. 💀